gsiscotty/Uptime.Kuma.Monitor.Tools/README.md

 This tool is specialized for notification changes only.
 It's simpler and faster when you only need to add, replace, or remove notifications across multiple monitors.
 Use this when you don't need to modify other monitor properties.

+**Features:**
+- List mode: View tags and notifications for monitors without making changes
+- Add, replace, or remove notifications
+- Filter by tags, groups, and active status

 ---

 ## Supported Changes